lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-04-05-Wittgenstein.md

 One of the main proponents of formalism was [Haskell B Curry](https://en.wikipedia.org/wiki/Haskell_Curry), who had a point, because his own field of study — combinatorial logic — was indeed concerned with meaningless symbol strings.
-He can be compared to a ballerina declaring that work is nothing but dancing.
+He might be compared to a ballerina declaring that work is nothing but dancing.

 David Hilbert was also a proponent of formalism, in my opinion as a response to the numerous paradoxes that had rocked mathematics since the beginning of the 20th century.
+A hedgehog, confronted with mortal danger, rolls up into a ball, but Hilbert was no hedgehog.
 Having declared that Cantor had created paradise, he obviously did find meaning in mathematics.
 His formalism was a desperate attempt to